 Egyptians also eat community style and with their hands.
 You will experience this in restaurants!
 It’s very appetizer style where everyone’s food comes on the same dishes.
 And you always always always eat everything with bread.
 Egyptians fold the bread up into a little shape they call the “cat’s ear” and they scoop everything up with that rather than using spoons.

-And another thing… Watching Egyptians eat seafood with their hands is something you never want to see.
-They become animals hahaha.
+And another thing… Egyptians eat seafood with their hands and their eating tendencies become a bit “animalistic” hahaha.

 Don’t Budget Accommodations in Egypt